B A R E L Y B A D W E B S I T E

 Before you answer, I should point out that Kansas is where

-• marriage between people of the same gender is now prohibited by the state constitution (and Kansas is also where FRED PHELPS* lives, although I don't think we can blame Kansas for that);
+• marriage between people of the same gender is now prohibited by the state constitution (and Kansas is also where FRED PHELPS* lives);

-• one of the U.S. senators is Sam Brownback; and
+• one of the U.S. senators is Sam Brownback, who has since proved himself to be arguably the worst governor, of Kansas or anywhere, ever; and

 • one of the state senators, Kay O'Connor, said when asked about her views on the 19th amendment to the U.S. Constitution (women's suffrage) that if it were up for consideration today she would vote against it.